samelogic/element-selector/README.md

 ## Contributing

 We love contributions from the community!
-Please read the [contribution guide](CONTRIBUTING.md) to get started.
+Please read the [Contribution Guide](CONTRIBUTING.md) to get started.

 ## Support